txngUI/txngUI/README.md

 # Profile
 #### Hi, I am Tanguy DAVID and welcome on my page ! 👋

-- 🏫 I'm studying computer science and more specifically web development & object-oriented programming at the Institut Universitaire de Technologie de Laval (53000, France)!
+- 🏫 I'm studying computer science and more specifically web development & object-oriented programming at Sup de Vinci Rennes (35000, France)!
 - 📱 I like to develop websites and android apps.
-- 🖥️ I'm currently working as an IT designer and developer for Transports CHABAS on a sandwich course.
+- 🖥️ I'm currently working as a Java developer for Banque Populaire & Caisse d'Epargne IT Solutions on a work-study program.
 - 🎂 I'm 21 years old.
 - 📍 I'm from Vendée.